ClericPy/ichrome/README.md

     - a choice for debugging interactively.
 - Playwright Python comes too late
   - https://github.com/microsoft/playwright-python
-  - This library may be a good choice for both `sync` and `async` usage
+  - This library may be a good choice for both `sync` and `async` usage, but its source code is NodeJS.

 # Features